TCA166/gitWebhook/README.md

 If you are lost you can always look at official GitHub resources, or look at [wsgi.py](./wsgi.py) where an example configured Flask webapp is located.

+## Blueprint classes

+This library provides a basic blueprint derived class for only receiving webhooks and a few derived classes with different webhook processing capabilities.

+### webhookBlueprint

+This very basic class itself has no webhook processing capabilities, but functions as a base from which webhook receiving blueprints may be derived from.
+It fully implements all the verification required for GitHub and GitLab blueprints and as such should be the class you should derive from.

-## webhookBlueprint class
+#### webhookBlueprint behavior

-The webhook receiving behavior was packaged together as a single class derived from the Flask blueprint class.
+1. Verifies the request's validity (Optional but very recommended)
+2. Returns 200

+### pullerWebhookBlueprint

+This class derived from ```webhookBlueprint``` is aimed to be used as a means of automating deployment and testing on servers.
+If you don't want to use GitHub actions, you can always use a Flask app with this blueprint registered.

-### Default behavior
+#### pullerWebhookBlueprint behavior

 Upon receiving a ```POST``` request to the / endpoint the blueprint: